 '''

 ping:

-flag matrix: inter region

-flag matrix filters:
+flag_matrix: inter_region

+flag_matrix_filters:

-inter region: "zones < extra zones"
+inter_region: "zones < extra_zones"

-flag matrix defs:

-inter region:
+flag_matrix_defs:

+inter_region:

+'''

+'''

 zones:

-[asia-east1-a,asia-east2-a,asia-northeast1-a,asia-northeast2-a,asia-south1-a,asi

-a-southeast1-a, australia-southeast1-a, europe-north1-a, europe-west1-c, europe-west

-2-a, europe-west3-a, europe-west4-a, europe-west6-a, northamerica-northeast1-a, south

-america-east1-a,us-central1-a,us-east1-b,us-east4-a,us-west1-a,us-west2-a]

-extra zones:

-[asia-east1-a,asia-east2-a,asia-northeast1-a,asia-northeast2-a,asia-south1-a,asi

-a-southeast1-a, australia-southeast1-a, europe-north1-a, europe-west1-c, europe-west

-2-a, europe-west3-a, europe-west4-a, europe-west6-a, northamerica-northeast1-a, south

-america-east1-a,us-central1-a,us-east1-b,us-east4-a,us-west1-a,us-west2-a]
+[asia-east1-a,asia-northeast1-a,asia-south1-a,asia-southeast1-a,australia-southe

+ast1-a,europe-north1-a,europe-west1-c,europe-west2-a,europe-west3-a,europe-west4

+-a,northamerica-northeast1-a,me-central1-a,southamerica-east1-a,us-central1-a,us

+-east1-b,us-west1-a]

+extra_zones:

+[asia-east1-a,asia-northeast1-a,asia-south1-a,asia-southeast1-a,australia-southe

+ast1-a,europe-north1-a,europe-west1-c,europe-west2-a,europe-west3-a,europe-west4

+-a,northamerica-northeast1-a,me-central1-a,southamerica-east1-a,us-central1-a,us

+-east1-b,us-west1-a]

 flags:

 cloud: GCP

-machine type: n1-standard-2
+machine_type: n1-standard-2

+ip_addresses: INTERNAL

 '''

-You can also add the --run_processes=<# of processes> to tell it to run multiple benchmarks in parallel, but this will still likely take awhile (>12 hours).
+You can also add the --run_processes= # of processes to tell PKB to run multiple benchmarks in parallel, but this will still likely take awhile (>12 hours).
 If you run too many benchmarks in parallel, you may run into quota issues, such as regional CPU quotas and per project subnet quotas, which limits you to around 8 processes.
 If you exceed a quota while running PKB, it will tell you the exception that was thrown and the benchmark will fail.
-Additionally, you can use the --gce_network_name=<network name> flag to have each benchmark use a GCP VPC that you have already created, so that each benchmark doesn't make their own, which adds up to a significant amount of time.
+Additionally, you can use the --gce_network_name= network name flag to have each benchmark use a GCP VPC that you have already created, so that each benchmark doesn't make their own, which adds up to a significant amount of time.
 This will also ensure that you don't run into subnet quota issues.